 What is also important, an understandable site structure is valuable for your clients.
 And Google takes this into account when it ranks websites!
-Google analyzes behavior of people who visit your site.
+Google analyzes the behavior of the people who visit your site.
 If your visitors don’t stay long in your online store, and if they don’t want to click any store links to learn more about your offers, Google doesn’t attribute a high rank to this site.
 And to make your potential customers more interested in staying on your site longer, you can:

 - Build your site architecture around the keywords you previously found.
-To do this, you need to understand what search queries can lead people to your site, and what exactly can people search when they already are visiting your store.
+To do this, you need to understand what search queries can lead people to your site, and what exactly people can search when they already are visiting your store.

-Seo for ecommerce product pages: editing stage
+SEO for ecommerce product pages: editing stage

-Okay, here comes the part that you will DEFINITELY be doing yourself.
+Okay, here comes the part that you will probably be doing yourself.
 Every new product page on your store should be SEO-friendly, so stay tuned and follow these rules and guides to optimize all of them!

-For ecommerce stores, on-page SEO aspect is especially relevant.
-When you add seller’s items to your store, you automatically import all the product descriptions, photos, reviews etc., which means your store content is not unique.
+For ecommerce stores, the on-page SEO aspect is especially relevant.
+When you add seller’s items to your store, you automatically import all the product descriptions, photos, reviews, etc., which means your store content is not unique.
 And if you fix this, you can boost your store performance without any additional expenses.

-So what do you need to do for ecommerce product page optimization: 7 steps
+What do you need to do for ecommerce product page optimization: 7 steps

 1) Edit product names